-Delhi violence will be remembered for police’s failure to hold proper inquiry, says court
+Delhi violence will be remembered for police failure to conduct proper inquiry, says court

 The court noted that the police did not start an investigation into the case after receiving two complaints, but took action only when Constable Gyan Singh, one of the witnesses, provided his testimony.

-“I am pained to note that no real/effective investigation in the matter has been carried out and merely by recording the statement of constable Gyan Singh that too at a belated stage, especially when the accused persons were already under arrest in another case , the investigating agency has just tried to show the case as ‘solved’.”— Additional Sessions Judge Vinod Yadav
+“I am pained to note that no real/effective investigation in the matter has been carried out and merely by recording the statement of constable Gyan Singh that too at a belated stage, especially when the accused persons were already under arrest in another case, the investigating agency has just tried to show the case as ‘solved’.”

-The court said that it was Singh’s duty to immediately report the incident to the police station but he did not do so.
-Singh only named the accused during the recording of his statement on March 3, 2020, the court said.
+The court said that it was Singh’s duty to immediately report the incident to the police station but he had not done so.
+Singh had only named the accused while recording his statement on March 3, 2020, the court said.

-The judge pointed out that Singh’s silence was not only fatal to the case but also gave an impression that he was “planted” to solve the matter.
+The judge pointed out that Singh’s silence was not only fatal to the case, but also gave an impression that he was “planted” to solve the matter.